Chapter 1: Matheism

 In this chapter the Scionics concept of matheism will be introduced.
 Matheism is the idea that it is the infinite, eternal, immutable and omnipresent truths of mathematics which are the ultimate foundation and cause of all reality.

-A common argument for the existence of God is the well-known "watchmaker argument."
+A common argument for the existence of God is the well-known watchmaker argument.
 This argument, in brief, states that "where there is a watch, there is a watchmaker," and by analogy, that design implies a designer.
-One who accepts this line of reasoning sees the enormous magnificence and complexity of life and of the universe as a whole, and from this infers that all of this was designed, and that such design implies a designer.
-The watchmaker argument, however, contains serious logical flaws, as will be demonstrated.
+One who accepts this line of reasoning sees the enormous magnificence and complexity of life and of the universe as a whole, and from this infers that all of this complexity required a designer.
+The watchmaker argument, however, contains serious logical flaws.

 This is just one example of the more general phenomenon that complexity often emerges from simplicity.
 There is also the entire class of cellular automata, of which Conway's Game of Life is probably the most well-known example.
 Many additional examples of the emergence of complexity from simplicity could be presented; there are actually infinite instances of this phenomenon.

 Thus the watchmaker argument falls upon the very premise upon which it is founded.
 Instead of using the idea of some God to explain the complexity and origin of the universe, we have now pushed the question back one step further, and must now ask ourselves: What is the explanation for the complexity and origin of God?
 One might be tempted to simply state that this magnificent and complex being, God, always existed, but then one could just as easily have stated that the magnificent and complex universe, itself, simply always existed, in some form.
-(In this case, the Big Bang would not have been the origin of the cosmos, as it is often misunderstood to be, but merely a transitional period between some pre-existing state and the emergence of that portion of the cosmos which we have come to label as our observable universe.
+(In this case, the Big Bang would not have been the origin of the cosmos, as it is often misunderstood to be, but merely a transitional period between some preexisting state and the emergence of that portion of the cosmos which we have come to label as our observable universe.
 Among the most promising cosmological models which hold the Big Bang as being such a transitional period are various forms of cosmological inflation, including eternal inflation, and several form of cyclic or recurring inflation.
 We will be exploring these issues later.)

 Positing the existence of some magnificent and complex God thus actually does nothing at all to resolve the mystery of the origin of our magnificent and complex universe.
 In fact, rather than resolving anything, it actually only adds more complications which are removed completely once one realizes what should be obvious: that our cosmos exists now because it has always existed.
 The cosmos, itself, is eternal.